openvcloud/docs/docs/selfhealing/healthchecks/networkid_check.md

 #### roles: ['master']
 #### descr:
 ```
-Checks the status of the available network id's.
+Checks the status of the available networkids.
 Result will be shown in the "Network" section of the Grid Portal / Status Overview / Node Status page.

 ```